Hellcaster99/chat/ReadMe.md

 - Enter:   npm install , on all 3 terminals

+- Note: you need to create a .env file in server folder o create 2 environment variables.

+- Note: Those two variables are: MONGODB_URI (your mongodb connection string), and JWT_SECRET (for your token).

 - Enter:   node server.js, node index.js, npm run dev , on the 3 terminals respectively.

 - Open http://localhost:5173